Yun-An2/Li-Na-conductors/README.md

-# project of select Li- or Na-containing compounds
+# Screen Li- or Na-containing compounds from
+# Materials Project database, with band gap larger than 2 eV